Oh, la, la!! This healthy lamb curry is a heck of a dish that anyone I know absolutely LOVES it.

-I was very lucky to have an old friend that I’ve learned how to cook a lot of Sri Lankan dishes from.
-And not long after…..
-I’ve met and married my darling Sri Lankan hubby.
+I was very lucky to have an old friend with that I’ve learned how to cook a lot of Sri Lankan dishes from.
+And not long after.....
+I met and married my Sri Lankan hubby who is a great cook.

 Asian food!
 Oh my!!
-Have I not known about it or refuse to try I would have been loosing out big time.
+Have I had not known about it or refused to try it, I would have been missing out big time.
 Thankfully, I love food and I’m always open to trying new dishes.

 I do enjoy my curries a great deal as you may have guessed.
 I must have one almost every week in order to feel complete and totally happy with my life.
-Ha ha.
+Haha.
 I’m lucky my lovely hubby cooks a nice curry every now and again for me too.
-He cooks whenever that very rare occurrence that I don’t fancy cooking arrises, which is really nice.
+He cooks whenever that very rare occurrence that I don’t fancy cooking arises, which is really nice.